KevinH45/KevinH45/README.md

 ## Experience
 - Director of Python Curriculum Development at an educational nonprofit.
 - Programmer for a FIRST Robotics Team.
-- Researching LLM question generation and attention-guided active learning at the University of Maryland.
+- Researching LLM question generation and attention-guided active learning at a local university.
-- Leading the development of a tech nonprofit (contact me for opportunities).

 ## Contact Information
 - Email me at kevinhwang7550@gmail.com for any opportunities!